sugarlabs/musicblocks/Debugging.md

 ## 1. Clicking on an individual stack of blocks

 The *Play* button (in top left corner) will run all of the *Start* blocks simultenously.
-Start blocks are amber colored clamps (They are shown in first row of the picture below).
+(Every Music Blocks project has at least one *Start* block).
 But you can also run an individual stack of code by clicking on the stack.
 This lets you test and debug small sections of code.